d3plus/d3plus-plot/example/box-whisker-horizontal.md

 # Box and Whisker Horizontal Chart

-The [BoxWhisker](http://d3plus.org/docs/#BoxWhisker) class defaults to being vertical, so there are a few methods that need to be make the box-whisker drawn horizontal.
+The [BoxWhisker](http://d3plus.org/docs/#BoxWhisker) class defaults to being vertical, you can make it horizontal as shown below.

+For this, declare the y-axis as the [discrete](http://d3plus.org/docs/#Plot.discrete) axis, and set the `orient` property of the `Box` nested in [.shapeConfig( )](http://d3plus.org/docs/#Plot.shapeConfig) to "horizontal":

 ```js
 var data = [